dasch-swiss/dsp-das/docs/user-guide/project.md

 ## Project

 Once you are [logged in](index.md#login), the main dashboard displays all the projects hosted at DaSCH.

-Projects can be deactivated only by a system admin and are tagged.
-No more changes are allowed.
+Active projects are tagged with the status "Active".
+Projects tagged as "Deactivated" can no longer be edited.
+Only a system admin are allowed to change the project status.

 ![Project list and project menu](../assets/images/dashboard.png)*<https://admin.dasch.swiss/dashboard> - DaSCH dashboard*

- By clicking on the button `Browse Data`, you go to the data browser page.
-You get access to the project information, the data model (if you are logged in), and the project settings (if you are project admin or system admin).
+ By clicking on the button `Browse Data`, you go to the selected project data browser page.
+You get access to the project information, the data model (if you are logged in), and the project settings (if you are a project admin or a system admin).

 ### Create a new project

-Only system administrators can create a new research project, from the dashboard or the page System Administration > All projects.
+Only a system admin can create a new research project, from the dashboard or the page System Administration > All projects.

 ![Create a new project](../assets/images/project-create-new.png)<center>*Form to create a new project.*</center>